Final Crew Registration & Payment link

 CVBS Participant Registration link

-It is best to have a crew position
+You MUST have a crew position

 confirmed prior to completing